vikrant-d1/fullstack-interview-resources/Typescript/readme.md

 ### 9. What is the array in typescript ?

-In TypeScript, an array is a collection of values of the same type.
+An array is a collection of values of the same type.
 Arrays are defined using square brackets [] and can contain any number of values of the specified type.

 Here is an example of an array of numbers: